 - Participate in educational programs, if necessary, so that they can become better versed with the laws, regulations, and duties relating to their position

 While there are obviously good intentions behind conservatorships and guardianships, many criticize them as violations of individual rights.
-There are numerous cases of these appointments being made in unwarranted or arbitrary manners where the protections intended to defend the ward and their estate failed:
+There are numerous cases of these appointments being made in unwarranted or arbitrary manners where the laws and protections intended to defend the ward and their estate failed:

 - In March of 2008, a guardian embezzled over $640,000 from their charge, an 87-year old man in Missouri.
 Authorities found the victim living in filthy conditions and severely dehydrated.
 The guardian was sentenced to 8 years in prison and ordered to pay restitution for all that he had stolen.
 This case was particularly problematic because the guardian was a convicted felon, yet was able to gain control of the victim’s affairs by claiming to be the senior’s prior caretaker.

 - A District of Columbia guardian violated the obligations conferred upon her by entrusting her responsibilities to her secretary who misappropriated almost $50,000 from two older individuals who were supposed to be under the care of her boss; one of these women lost her home due to unpaid property taxes.

 - Two public guardians for a county government in California pilfered over $97,000 from 20 public wards.
 Exploitation of these vulnerable individuals was able to continue partially because of substandard court supervision of cases handled by the Public Guardian’s Office.
 Considering the court’s poor management, it is not unlikely that they stole from more people as well.